AccountTechnologies/ring/docs/configuration.md

 * `ring:kustomizeCacheRootPath` - the path of kustomize cache.
 Defaults to: `/tmp/kustomize-cache`
 * `ring:hooks:init:command` - a command to be run on the workspace init hook event
 * `ring:hooks:init:args` - arguments to be passed to the above command
+* `ring:spreadFactorMilliseconds` - it can be used to tweak the pace runnables start at.
+Increase it to reduce the load during workspace startup.
+Default: 1500 ms

 ## Example configuration